push2cloud/cf-adapter/README.md

   * `domainGuid` - *Optional* The app guid. `domainGuid` or `domain` are mandatory but not both.
   * `domain` - *Optional* The app name. `domainGuid` or `domain` are mandatory but not both.
   * `hostname` - The host portion of the route.
 Required for shared-domains.
+  * `path` - The path for a route as raw text.
+1) Paths must be between 2 and 128 characters 2) Paths must start with a forward slash "/" 3) Paths must not contain a "?"
+  * `port` - The port of the route.
+Supported for domains of TCP router groups only.
+  * `generatePort` - Set to `true` to generate a random port.
+Defaults to `false`.
+Supported for domains for TCP router groups only.
+Takes precedence over manually specified port.
 * `callback(err, result)` - A callback which is called when function has finished, or an error occurs.

 __Example__